 One also gets neutral colours such as black, brown, grey and white (along with variants of these such as tan, beige, ivory and so forth).
 These are often used as backdrops on websites and are then combined with more colourful accents to add dimension.
 Black often represents mystery and power but sometimes also death when used in another context.
 Greys are seen as depressing and brown is earthy and dependable.
 White is very often used in minimalist design with it being great for letting other colours shine.
 It can be associated with the healthcare industry since it is seen as pure and clean.

 Colour has its own terminology.
 The word “hue” is used to describe colours such as red, blue or green.
 So, one would say, “The red is a great hue to use for this website.”
 Chroma describes the purity of a colour.
-Adding black, white or gray to a colour reduces a colour’s chroma (or in other words, describes the brightness of a colour).
+Adding black, white or grey to a colour reduces a colour’s chroma (or in other words, describes the brightness of a colour).
 Pastels are considered to have a reduced chroma.

 The value of a colour is how light or dark a colour is.
 The lighter a colour, the higher value it has.
 A colour like black has a low value because it absorbs other colours (that is why standing in sunshine while wearing black makes you feel hotter than when wearing other colours).
 White has the highest value.